-- Finance charges.
 These fees, which represent the interest charged on your principal loan balance, can increase the cost of your home each month and over the life of the loan.

-- Borrower qualifications.
 At a minimum, this will include credit score and income thresholds.

-- Lender requirements.
 This can include meeting home appraisal limits, passing inspection, paying private mortgage insurance (PMI) if necessary, making a required minimum down payment, and more.

 If a mortgage loan is needed, it’s wise to begin preparing for the application process as early as possible.
 This means building a strong credit history and cleaning up any negative reports on the borrower’s credit, as these will lower their overall credit score.
 It may also mean increasing income to meet lender thresholds and researching down payment requirements in one’s local housing market.